MailerSend logo

 Which is more popular, MailerSend or Mailjet?

-On the Knock platform, MailerSend handled <1M messages from February 17th to May 18th compared to <1M for Mailjet.
-MailerSend is currently seeing declining volume, while Mailjet is seeing declining volume.
+On the Knock platform, MailerSend handled <1M messages from April 18th to July 17th compared to <1M for Mailjet.
+MailerSend volume has remained stable, while Mailjet volume has remained stable.

 Can I use both MailerSend and Mailjet together?